-- 9. Correspondence
+- (1) Roll Call

+- (2) Additions or Deletions to the Agenda

-- 10. Public Comments
+- (3) Public Comments

+- (4) Consent Agenda

+- (5) Special Guests

+- (6) Financial Report and Budget Update

+- (7) Special Discussion/Action Items

+- (8) Committee Reports Action Items

+- Urban Forestry Tree

+- Land

+- Recreation

+- Riverfront Park

+- Golf

+- Finance

+- Development and Volunteer

+- Bylaws (as needed)

+- Joint Arts (as needed)

+- (9) Reports

+- Park Board President

+- Liaisons

+- Director

+- (10) Correspondence

-- 11. Adjournment
+- (11) Adjournment

-- 12. Next Committee meeting dates
+- (12) Next Committee meeting dates

-- 13. Next Park Board meeting dates
+- (13) Next Park Board meeting dates

 - 2. A consent agenda is presented by the Park Board President at the beginning of the Park Board meeting.
 Items may be moved from the consent agenda on the request of any one Park Board member.
 Items not moved may be adopted by general consent without debate.
-A Park Board member may also ask that a consent agenda item be voted on separately as part of the consent agenda.
+A Park Board member may also ask that a consent agenda item be voted on separately as part of the consent

+agenda.
 This will enable a member to abstain, recuse themselves or vote no on an item without affecting their vote on the remaining consent agenda item(s).
 Moved consent items may be taken up either immediately after the consent agenda or placed on the regular meeting agenda under the appropriate Park Board committee report.
 Consent agenda items must be distributed, as part of the regular Park Board meeting agenda, no later than 48 hours prior to the regular Park Board meeting and pursuant to the Open Public Meetings Act (RCW Ch.
 42.30), and no items may be added to the consent agenda within 48 hours of the Park Board meeting.